LeeHudsonDLS/pmac_motorhome/docs/how-to/modifying.rst

 -----------------------------
 TODO - flesh this out

-- write the Jina template
+- write the Jinja template
 - add a snippet command to snippets.py using _snippet_function decorator

-The decorator _snippet function allows you to declare a function whose name is the same as the Jina template file prefix.
+The decorator _snippet function allows you to declare a function whose name is the same as the Jinja template file prefix.
 This function need only have arguments and a docstring.
 The decorator will provide the rest as follows:

 .. autofunction:: pmac_motorhome.snippets._snippet_function